 Located at 2,700 feet in elevation on Vermont’s 300-mile Catamount Trail, the longest backcountry ski trail in the United States, the 1930s-era Bryant Camp has lots to recommend it, including a recent overhaul.
 Following extensive renovations last fall, the cabin now features a new roof and wood stove, an improved cooking space, and a composting outhouse.
 A loft with bunks (no mattresses) sleeps six; water must be carried in or melted; and visitors are encouraged to bring their own cookstoves and cookware.
 The upgrades come courtesy of the Green Mountain Club, Catamount Trail Association, and Bolton Friends, the latter of which was also instrumental, with Vermont Land Trust, in conserving nearly 1,400 acres in 2012 before deeding the land to the state of Vermont.

 Proximity to that extensive backcountry is part of the cabin’s appeal, as well as its location within Mount Mansfield State Forest, less than 2 miles north of Bolton Valley Ski Area.
-Tucked among birches and conifers, Bryant Camp also makes a great base for exploring the network of Nordic and backcountry trails managed by the Bolton Valley Nordic Center (trail passes $6 to $17 per day; free for kids 6 and under).
+Tucked among birches and conifers, Bryant Camp also makes a great base for exploring the network of Nordic and backcountry trails managed by the Bolton Valley Nordic Center.
 Several different combinations of trails connect the cabin to the center, but the most straightforward approaches are Bryant Trail and Gardiner’s Lane, each a 1.5-mile trip with approximately 600 feet of vertical gain.
 Strong backcountry skiers will enjoy exploring off-trail in Cotton Brook valley, just east of the camp, while snowshoers will appreciate the hike from the cabin along Heavenly Highway to the vista at Stowe View.

 AMC NORTHWEST CAMP